Makespace/Badger/README.md

 do_qr.py contains a class for the qr printing.

-Contact kim@spencejones.com if you have any questions of suggestions.
+Contact kim@spencejones.com if you have any questions or suggestions.